dishak14/pes_4bcounter/README.md

 </details>

 <details><summary> PHYSICAL DESIGN </summary>

 OpenLane is an open-source digital ASIC (Application-Specific Integrated Circuit) design flow framework used to automate the process of designing and fabricating digital integrated circuits.
 OpenLane aims to make custom ASIC design more accessible to a broader range of engineers and researchers.The goal of OpenLANE is to make the ASIC design flow more accessible to a broader community.
 By providing an open-source framework, it allows for collaboration, innovation, and knowledge sharing in the field of chip design.
 Additionally, it leverages the SkyWater 130nm process as a reference PDK, enabling users to create designs using this technology.
 OpenLANE's automation helps reduce the barriers to ASIC design by providing a framework that streamlines the process.

+For the physical design of the 4 bit counter, we will be working on a pdk variant called sky130_fd_sc_hd
+* sky130 : is the process name
+* fd : skywater foundary
+* sc : standard cell
+* hd(high density) : variant of pdk

 </details>